dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 settings in the layout section.
 When using filesystem as a staging destination, not all of these folders are created, as the state and schemas are managed in the regular way by the final destination you have configured.

-**Note:** When using incremental loads, each successful load generates a state in the `_dlt_pipeline_state` folder at the destination.
-By default, only the latest 100 states are retained.
-The cleanup process can be adjusted or disabled using the filesystem configuration `max_state_files`, which defines the maximum number of pipeline state files to retain (default is 100).
+**Note:** When a load generates a new state, for example when using incremental loads, a new state file appears in the `_dlt_pipeline_state` folder at the destination.
+To prevent data accumulation, state cleanup mechanisms automatically remove old state files, retaining only the latest 100 by default.
+This cleanup process can be customized or disabled using the filesystem configuration `max_state_files`, which determines the maximum number of pipeline state files to retain (default is 100).
 Setting this value to 0 or a negative number disables the cleanup of old states.

 <!--@@@DLT_TUBA filesystem-->